All 16 Knife Shops in Kappabashi, Tokyo — Complete Guide (2026)

 Best for: First-time visitors who want to browse a massive selection.
 Also ideal for those seeking authentic kurouchi-style forged knives.

-Beyond the partner shops, Kappabashi is home to several other outstanding knife specialists — including century-old institutions and shops representing Japan's most famous knife-making regions.
+Beyond our editor-picked shops, Kappabashi is home to several other outstanding knife specialists — including century-old institutions and shops representing Japan's most famous knife-making regions.

 5. Kama-Asa Knife Floor (釜浅商店 包丁売場) — The Heritage Institution